 Students are encouraged to network with leaders in their interest areas through conferences and professional development opportunities.
 The department supports student attendance at Virginia Recreation and Parks Association events and the National Recreation and Park Association annual congress.
 Tourism students are encouraged to network through Virginia Tourism Corporation events and regional destination management organizations.

-Students also work with the Tourism Resource Lab, designed to facilitate economic development opportunities throughout the Appalachian region with focus on rural southwest Virginia communities.
-Specifically, the Tourism Resource Lab: is a partner in regional research projects including community tourism assessments and evaluations; provides students with research materials and equipment; promotes local tourism attractions; provides resource materials for area tourism professionals; develops and facilitates training programs for regional tourism industry employees; and offers heritage interpretation programs for community members.
+Students also work with the Tourism Resource Lab, designed to facilitate community and economic development opportunities throughout the areas such as the Appalachian region and island communities- both the Bahamas and Florida Keys.
+Specifically, the Tourism Resource Lab: is a partner in regional research projects including community tourism assessments and evaluations; provides students with research materials and equipment; promotes regional tourism attractions; provides resource materials for area tourism professionals; develops and facilitates training programs for regional tourism industry employees; and offers heritage interpretation programs for community members.

 Those interested in international tourism can attend one or two semesters at Blaise Pascal University in Vichy, France.
 Courses are taught entirely in English and enable students to learn the French language and culture while studying international business.
 Courses transfer directly to Radford University and can be used toward their undergraduate degree and a degree in international business with French from Blaise Pascal University.